 Here is a big-time tip for making sure that your frozen sprouts don’t get ice-burned and stay fresh-like.
 I use a FOODSAVER vacuum Sealer to store all my sprouts.
 They sell for about $175 on amazon.
 It makes it very convenient and easy to store individual doses in your freezer.

 I divide all the sprouts from one mason jar into two portions and then seal them with the Foodsaver and toss them in the freezer.
 Each portion is enough for 2 to 3 people.

 So.
 Are you now ready to grow your own sprouts?
 Go for it.
 You will be amazed at how good you feel.
 Your body will thank you.
 And do you really want to pack some power to your diet?
 Just add some cruciferous veggies like broccoli, cauliflower and Brussel sprouts to your weekly diet.
 Talk about health insurance that is also delicious.
 Wow.

 IMPORTANT!
 This podcast is meant to be for general information purposes only.
 It should not be construed to be medical advice.
 It is highly recommended that you only make changes to your diet or lifestyle while under the supervision of a medical professional.

-CLICK HERE to watch Rhonda Patrick PhD’s video on Sulforaphane and Its Effects on Cancer, Mortality, Aging, Brain and Behavior, Heart Disease & More.
+Rhonda Patrick PhD. – Sulforaphane and Its Effects on Cancer, Mortality, Aging, Brain and Behavior, Heart Disease & More.

-Would you like to know how to live longer, healthier, and happier?
+Would you like to know how to add years of good health to your life?